Last Updated on October 27, 2020 by Bryan Fiveash

 In this article, I’ll show you how to build a large planter that you can wheel around, which is great if you want to move your planter for better sun or water opportunities, and even into a garage during cold winter nights.

-Step One: DIY Mobile Elevated Planter Plans
+DIY Mobile Elevated Planter Plans

 My drawing above is terrible I know, but that’s my original concept for an elevated planter.
 I knew I wanted to build it fairly heavy duty because no one wants the bottom falling out of a planter over time.
 I planned for 4×4 posts for the legs and 2x4s for the rest of the structure.
 Using exterior grade screws and lots of Gorilla Wood Glue made this beast of a planter super strong.
 The bottom shelf should also hold up under the weight of stored items like soil bags.